 - Mercury is the fifth brightest object in the night sky (excluding artificial satellites).

 - Mercury was named after the Roman God of commerce and communication, also credited as the “swiftest God”.

 - Venus and Mercury are the two planets with no moons.

-- The axis of Mercury has the least tilt angle of all planets.
-Its axis is tilted at about 2 degrees with respect to its
+- The axis of Mercury has the least tilt angle among all planets.
+Its axis is tilted at about 2 degrees with respect to a perpendicular to its

 - Mercury does not experience seasons because of its low tilt angle.

 - Two spacecraft have visited Mercury – Mariner 10 and MESSENGER.